top of page

 Final thoughts:

 PCOS is a complex condition, but with the right support, knowledge and self-care strategies, individuals can manage their symptoms and improve their chances of conceiving.
 Remember that each person's experience with PCOS is unique, so consulting with healthcare professional is crucial for tailored guidance.
 Acupuncturists, nutritionists, functional medicine practitioners and herbalists can be a great options to support you and your specific presentation.
-Let's raise awareness about PCOS and support those affected by it on their journey to better health and fertility.

 Resources